 It took a week for me to narrow down my choice to the J Crew dress.
 I know I said I wasn’t crazy about the length, but it isn’t the end of the world.
 I had my heart set on a knee-length dress for Mr Boots’ holiday party, but it will work just fine.
 I’m excited about how much I saved on it (over $100!) and it fit the best.
 I considered and reconsidered keeping the Angie dress “just in case” I lost more weight and it fit one day.
 But I’m trying not to do things like that.
 At some point I’d really like to only have pieces that fit right now.
 Not a day that might never come to pass.

 Once I made my decision, I went online and printed out my return slip for the other two dresses.
 I’m using the same box my order came in, though you don’t have to.
 Since I need new jeans and L needs some 2T pants, I decided to go ahead and receive store credit for my returns.
-Once that is processed I’ll be taking a harder look at jeans for myself and L – and I have every intention of blogging about that to!
+Once that is processed I’ll be taking a harder look at jeans for myself and L (here is my post about that experience)!

 But gosh, guys.
 My outfit should have been over $200 and I got it for less than $60.
 THIS is why I love consignment shops and sales!